 Key Insights

-2009, 2011, and 2016 were the 3 remarkable years for Royal Challengers Bengaluru as the team made it to the tournament final.
+2009, 2011, and 2016 were the three remarkable years for Royal Challengers Bengaluru as the team made it to the tournament final in each of those seasons.
 However, all the time, they ended up as the runners-up, losing to the Deccan Chargers, Chennai Super Kings, and Sunrisers Hyderabad, respectively.

 10: The number of matches won and lost by RCB in a single IPL season.
 The Bengaluru-based team registered 10 victories in the 2011 season, helping them qualify for the playoffs.
 On the contrary, they lost 10 matches each in the 2008 and 2017 seasons.

-Out of the 16 seasons, RCB has qualified for the IPL playoffs in 8 seasons.
-Among them, they were runners-up three times, reached Qualifier 2 and Eliminator twice, and reached the 3rd place play-off once.
+Out of the 18 seasons, RCB have qualified for the IPL playoffs in nine seasons.
+Among them, they were runners-up three times, reached Qualifier 2 and Eliminator twice, and reached the third-place play-off once.

-RCB has finished at the bottom of the points table twice in 2017 and 2019, ending the respective seasons in 8th place.
+RCB have finished at the bottom of the points table twice in 2017 and 2019, ending the respective seasons in eighth place.

 Leave a Reply